 Two Jack Lake

 Another Banff favorite is Two Jack Lake right near the Town of Banff!
-While this lake isn’t like the other glacier-fed lakes in Banff it does have gorgeous views of Mount Rundle.
+While this lake isn’t quite like the other vivaciously blue glacier-fed lakes in Banff it does have gorgeous views of Mount Rundle.

 It’s a great lake in Alberta to catch at sunrise or sunset, which is easy if you’re camping in Banff at the Two Jack Lake campground.
 In the summer you can kayak, stand up paddleboard, or even swim if you don’t mind the cold!

 Lake Minnewanka is right near Two Jack Lake and is the largest lake in Banff National Park.
 It’s a huge mand made lake at 21 km long!
 One of the most popular things to do here is enjoy a Lake Minnewanka Boat Cruise that will take you to the lake’s start called Devil’s Gap.
 You can also rent your own motorboat here with friends, as it’s one of the only lakes in Banff that allows motors.

-Lake Minnewanka is often wind affected and very cold, meaning it’s not a great lake to paddle on or swim in.
+Lake Minnewanka is often wind-affected and very cold, meaning it’s not a great lake to paddle on or swim in.
 Regardless it’s worth heading to any time of year.

 It’s also possible to take a Maligne Lake Boat Cruise to Spirit Island.
 As you may have guessed by its name, Spirit Island is a serene and revered place, especially to the area’s indigenous people.
 Due to its sacredness, the island is off limits, but boat tours are available which will take you close enough to appreciate its splendor.